 The results are in!

-Pros: Tools for panic or anxiety right in the moment, information for prevention in the future, activities for helping you get in the moment, and super easy to navigate.
+Pros: It has great tools for when you’re in the middle of a panic or anxiety attack, information for prevention in the future, activities for helping you get in the present, and it’s super easy to navigate.

-Cons: No place to track your progress, pretty basic visuals
+Cons: There’s no place to track your progress and there are pretty basic visuals.

 Who it’s good for: If you find yourself often becoming panic or anxiety-stricken out and about, this is the perfect tool to have in your pocket.
 With plenty of different options for helping you get in the now, you’ll quickly find it easier and easier to come out of your panic state and go about your day.

-Pros: Easy to use, all tools are absolutely free (!), great for tracking your mood and your progress, customizable so you can pick your own goals to focus on, chat groups for support, meditation options.
+Pros: It’s easy to use, all tools are absolutely free (!), it’s great for tracking your mood and your progress, it’s customizable so you can pick your own goals to focus on, and it has chat groups for support as well as meditation options.